We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 How are gun safes and regular safes the same?

-Gun and home safes are built to protect various items from being stolen via locking mechanisms, varying amounts of steel gauges, re-lockers bolt work, and more.
+Gun and home safes are built to protect various items from being stolen via a locking mechanism, varying amounts of steel gauges, re-lockers, bolt work, and more.

 The goal is ultimately to buy you enough time to get the authorities to your home during a break-in.
-No safe is genuinely impenetrable; however, the more money you spend, the more time you have to get the police to your home.
+No safe is genuinely impenetrable; however, the more money you spend, generally speaking, the more time you have to get the authorities to your home.

 These two styles of safes are so similar that regular safes and gun safes are almost identical in price and outside appearance.
 A great example of this is Mesa Safes MBF6032, where they have the standard safe version and the same safe as a gun safe version.
 Can you spot the differences?